Alexander Walters

-Bishop Alexander Walters (August 1, 1858 – February 2, 1917) was an American clergyman and civil rights leader.
+Alexander Walters (August 1, 1858 – February 2, 1917) was an American clergyman and civil rights leader.
 Born enslaved in Bardstown, Kentucky, just before the Civil War, he rose to become a bishop in the African Methodist Episcopal Zion Church at the age of 33, then president of the National Afro-American Council, the nation's largest civil rights organization, at the age of 40, serving in that post for most of the next decade.

 Biography

 Walters was born August 1, 1858, in Bardstown, Kentucky, the oldest son of Henry and Harriet Walters.
 He was educated at a private school taught by a number of teachers.
 In 1871 he moved to Louisville, where he worked as a waiter in private homes, hotels, and on steamboats.
 He was valedictorian of his high school class in 1875.
 Within two years, he was licensed to preach by the A.M.E.
 Zion Quarterly Conference.
 He started out as a circuit minister, first serving the Corydon Circuit and then in 1881 the Cloverport Circuit where he founded five new churches.
 As a circuit minister he supplemented his income as a teacher in black schools.
 One of his students was Joseph Seamon Cotter, Sr. with whom he had a great influence.
 He then served pastorates in Indianapolis, Louisville, San Francisco, Portland, Oregon, Chattanooga, and Knoxville, Tennessee, before his assignment to Mother Zion Church in New York City in 1888.

 In 1889, Walters was selected to represent the Zion Church in London at the World's Sunday School Convention, and went on to visit other parts of Europe, Egypt, and the Holy Land.
 In May 1892, he was elected bishop of the Seventh District of the General Conference of the A.M.E.
 Zion Church, meeting in Pittsburgh.

 While in New York, he became acquainted with journalist Timothy Thomas Fortune, who was in the process of organizing his National Afro-American League, designed to protect African Americans against lynching and racial discrimination.
 Walters immediately endorsed the League, which met in early 1890 in Knoxville, but went defunct by 1893.